ruairitobrien/ruairitobrien-blog/src/render/posts/to-make-a-blog.html.md

 }
 ```

 There's a lot of styles to pick from and you are bound to find one you like.
 Syntax highlighting is important for the aesthetics of your blog.
-Maybe some hardcore developers who code review using email might be happy enough to read a blog post without it but most people these days wont even look at a page that doesn't style code a bit as they just take that little bit of extra effort to read.
+Maybe some hardcore developers who code review using email might be happy enough to read a blog post without it but most people these days won't even look at a page that doesn't style code a bit as they just take that little bit of extra effort to read.

 <h3>Publishing the Blog</h3>